giuliano-t/giuliano-t.github.io/index.md

 # About Me

-Engineer-turned-ML practitioner with a PhD in **Structural Dynamics** from **Imperial College London** and experience in **high-integrity aerospace systems** (Rolls-Royce, Airbus).
+I am an engineer and Data Science/Machine Learning practitioner with a PhD in **Structural Dynamics** from **Imperial College London** and extensive experience in the **aerospace industry** (Rolls-Royce, Airbus).
-I recently completed a **Data Science & AI career accelerator** at the **University of Cambridge**, focusing on **Deep Learning, LLMs, and agentic architectures**.
+I recently completed a **Data Science with Machine Learning & AI career accelerator** at the **University of Cambridge**, focusing on **Deep Learning, LLMs, and agentic architectures**.

-I bring a disciplined, analytical mindset, clear communication skills, and a practical engineering approach to machine learning — focused on building **reliable, innovative AI solutions for complex real-world challenges**.
+I bring a strong analytical and research-oriented mindset, excellent communication skills, and a thorough approach to Machine Learning and Artificial Intelligence solutions.
+One of my main interests is the application of Generative AI and agentic architectures to **complex real-world challenges**.

 ---

 ## What I’m passionate about

 - Exploring the intersection of **engineering and AI**, creating generative workflows such as my natural-language-to-3D CAD pipeline.
+I'm currently extending this toward a full FEA workflow.
-- Leveraging **Large Language Models (LLMs)** for advanced applications, including retrieval-augmented Q&A and multi-agent supervision (e.g. Bank of England).
+- Leveraging **Large Language Models (LLMs)** for advanced applications, including retrieval-augmented automated debugging and multi-agent orchestration (e.g. Bank of England project).
-- Delivering **end-to-end ML solutions**, from training classifiers like XGBoost to deploying them with FastAPI and Docker.
+- Delivering **end-to-end ML solutions**, from training classifiers like XGBoost and Neural Networks to deploying them with FastAPI and Docker.

 ---

 ## Education & Work Experience
-- 🎓 **PhD, Structural Dynamics** – Imperial College London
+- 🔬 **PhD, Structural Dynamics** – Imperial College London (sponsored by Rolls-Royce Civil)
-- ✈️ **Aerospace Engineering Roles** – Rolls-Royce (Stress Engineer), Airbus (Loads & Aeroelastics)
+- ⚙️ **Stress Engineer, Rolls-Royce Defence** – focused on low-pressure turbine blade vibration and HCF analysis for a technical demonstrator
+- ✈️ **Loads & Aeroelastics Engineer, Airbus UK** – responsible for whole-aircraft gust loads across multiple programs and ground loads calculations
 - 📊 **Data Science & AI Accelerator** – University of Cambridge

-Alongside my transition into Data Science and AI, I also maintain a deep research track in structural dynamics and complex vibration interactions — developed during my PhD at Imperial College London and published in leading journals.
-If your work touches rotor dynamics, aeroelasticity, or vibration analysis, you can dive into my research [here](/research).
+Alongside my transition into Data Science and AI, I also maintain a deep research track in structural dynamics and complex vibration interactions.
+For those interested in rotor dynamics, aeroelasticity, or vibration analysis, you can explore my research [here](/research).

 ---